Code Capsules

 docker compose pull && docker compose up -d

 Most self-hosters admit their update cadence slips within a few months.
 This is less of an issue for personal or hobbyist infrastructure, where the learning process is genuinely part of the value.
-Running your own stack is one of the best ways to build real operational intuition, as we discuss in our guide on how junior DevOps engineers build hands-on experience.
 But when uptime matters to other people, that calculus changes completely.

 When you self-host a service exposed to the internet, you own the entire security surface.
 Misconfigured reverse proxies, unpatched CVEs, weak authentication defaults, and exposed admin panels are common failure modes.
 The r/selfhosted community regularly sees posts about compromised instances, and the root cause is almost always a service that was set up and then forgotten.